mdarifanwar/Cognizant-Deep-Skilling-DotNetFSE-5.0/README.md

 This repository contains all mandatory exercises, practice assessments, hands-on implementations, and project work completed as part of the Cognizant Digital Nurture 5.0 Deep Skilling Program.

-The repository is organized module-wise and includes source code, solutions, screenshots, and supporting documents required during the learning journey.
+The repository is organized week-wise and includes structured folders for each technology module covered during the learning journey.

 ---